ozanozyegen/TurkishWikiExtractor/README.rst

 Installation
 ------------
-Required libraries are re, string, mwxml and cleantext
+Required libraries are re, string, mwxml and cleantext.
+Written on Python 3.6

 Program requires wiki dump to be named as "wiki.xml" in the root directory.